skysheng7/ai_tools_playground/intro.md

 ## 👩‍🏫 Author

 [**Sky (Kehan) Sheng**](http://www.skysheng.io/) is a PhD candidate at UBC, and a sessional lectuer at the Master of Data Science Program.
-Sky conducts interdisciplinary research in data science, AI bias, and animal welfare science.
+She conducts interdisciplinary research in data science, AI bias, and animal welfare science.
 Sky is passionate about making data science and AI accessible to all.

 - GitHub: [@skysheng7](https://github.com/skysheng7)
 - Project: [ai_tools_playground](https://github.com/skysheng7/ai_tools_playground)